 Harbottle & Lewis LLP provides ‘cost-effective and commercial advice’ to a balanced mix of investors and investees in the media, communications and technology sectors.
 ‘Personable’ and ‘tenacious’ team head Tony Littner takes an ‘innovative and responsive approach’, and recently advised social media monitoring company Brandwatch on a $6m investment by Nauta Capital.

 Within Commercial litigation, tier 6

-Within Defamation and privacy, Harbottle & Lewis LLP is a third tier firm,
+Within Defamation and privacy, Harbottle & Lewis LLP is a second tier firm,

 London: Human resources